mattserves/CMPLXSYS530/Assignment4.md

 &nbsp;
 ### Justification
 ****
 During the recruiting process, both job-seekers and companies are individual actors acting on their own self-interest.
 Not every student and every company ends up interacting with each other.
-Using ABM makes it easier to add in additiona complexity in the future.
+Using ABM makes it easier to add in additional complexity in the future.

 &nbsp;
 ### Main Micro-level Processes and Macro-level Dynamics of Interest